ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. C. Dubach, **“Using Machine-Learning to Efficiently Explore the Architecture / Compiler Co-Design Space,”** Univeristy of Edinburgh, 2009.
+1. S. Rul, H. Vandierendonck, J. D. Haene, and K. De Bosschere, **“An Experimental Study on Performance Portability of OpenCL Kernels,”** in 2010 Symposium on Application Accelerators in High Performance Computing (SAAHPC’10), 2010, pp. 4–6.

 # 12-30 min